 Estate planning allows you to prepare for what happens to your estate when you pass away.
 Many people feel that an estate plan is only for rich people, but that isn’t the case.
 If you own anything of value or if you have dependents who need to be cared for if you were to pass unexpectedly, you should have a plan.
-You can get started on your estate plan today, using the Policygenius app.
-The app guides you through the process using attorney-approved tools so you can make a will, a trust, or both.

 Importantly, an estate plan also describes the kind of care you want should you become incapacitated (unable to care for yourself), and who will handle your affairs if you can’t.
 This is an important thing to plan for no matter how much money you have.